About Brandy Wheeler

 A Day at the Farmer’s Market

-Spend a morning at the farmer’s market in northern Michigan and you’ll see how lucky we are to live in Michigan.
+Spend a morning at the farmer’s market in northern Michigan, and you’ll see how lucky we are to live here.
 But the farmer’s market certainly isn’t just for farmers anymore.
 It’s a gathering place.
 It’s where locals and visitors meet the growers and makers.

 Michigan agriculture is leading the nation in many ways.
 Here are a few fun facts about how we rank: